The geometry of antisymplectic involutions, I

 for $f_{0,0}$, where $p,q\in S$.
 The induced action of $\tau$ is trivial on $\P(\Hom(\cO_S(-H),\cO_S))$ and it is of type $(1,2)$ on $\P(\Ext^1(\D(\mathscr{I}_p)\otimes\mathcal{O}_S(-H),\mathscr{I}_p))$.

-The above example gives an explicit decomposition of the birational map between the LLvSS variety of a cubic fourfold with a node and $M_h(0,h,-3)$, see the discussion at the end of Subsection~\ref{subsec:pazzaidea}.
+The above example gives an explicit decomposition of the birational map between the LLSvS variety of a cubic fourfold with a node and $M_h(0,h,-3)$, see the discussion at the end of Subsection~\ref{subsec:pazzaidea}.

 (b) $g=8$.
 Also in this case we must have $c=0$ and the vectors allowed are $a_{0,-1}=(1,0,1)$, $a_{0,0}=(1,0,0)$, and $a_{0,1}=(1,0,-1)$.
 The birational transformations are

 where $f_{0,-1}$ is the Mukai flop at the $0$-section, $f_{0,0}$ the Mukai flop at the $\P^6$-bundle in the Zariski topology over the product $S\times S$, and $f_{0,1}$ the Mukai flop at the $\P^4$-bundle in the Zariski topology over the product $S^{[2]}\times S^{[2]}$.
 Destabilizing sequences for $f_{0,-1}$ and $f_{0,0}$ are analogous to the $g=4$ case, while the one for $f_{0,1}$ is